-DBRS evaluates the potential credit impact on its ratings based on the performance of counterparties that face issuers in the capacity of derivative counterparties, account banks, custodian or other roles.
+DBRS evaluates the potential credit impact on its ratings based on the performance of counterparties that issuers face in the capacity of derivative counterparties, account banks, custodian or other roles.
 To minimise the impact that the failure of such counterparties would have on the DBRS-rated debt, each counterparty is required to satisfy minimum rating, collateral posting or other requirements as outlined in the publicly available and current DBRS Legal Criteria for European Structured Finance Transactions methodology.
 For this transaction, each counterparty satisfies such criteria based on DBRS public ratings, private ratings or private internal assessments of the creditworthiness of counterparties that do not have a DBRS public rating.

 Role Counterparty Name Minimum Rating Actual Rating Issuer Account Bank/Paying Agent CaixaBank, S.A.
-BBB A (low)/R-1 (low) / COR A (high) Servicer CaixaBank, S.A.
-BBB A (low)/R-1 (low) / COR A (high
+BBB (high) "A"/R-1 (low) / COR: A (high) Servicer CaixaBank, S.A.
+BBB (low) "A"/R-1 (low) / COR: A (high)